Abdullah1186/MChem_DGMs/README.md

 ## Plots

-> **Important!** - The `/MChem_DGMs/plots` directory contains plots that are used in the thesis.
+> **Important!** - [plots](/plots/) contains plots that are used in the thesis.
 However, due to the compuational expensiveness many of the DRUGS plots will take a while - consider using a HPC.
 Furthermore, the analysis scripts provided can plot other graphs that are not used in the thesis.